frace/git-passport/README.md

 # What is git-passport?
-git-passport is a Git pre-commit hook written in Python to manage multiple Git user identities.
+git-passport is a Git command and hook written in Python to manage multiple Git users / user identities.

 ## Get it!